Text consolidated by Valsts valodas centrs (State

 Special Economic Zone, and the Latgale Special Economic Zone;

-which conforms to the status of a medium-sized capital company
+company which conforms to the status of a medium-sized capital

-laid down in Annex I to Commission Regulation No 651/2014 - 40
+company set out in Annex I to Commission Regulation No 651/2014 -

-Port of Riga and 50 per cent of the accumulated sum of eligible
+Port of Rīga and 50 per cent of the accumulated sum of eligible

 costs in the Free Port of Ventspils, the Liepāja Special Economic